Rami24t/Social-Network-Page-Imitation/README.md

-# Facebook Pages Imitation
+# Social network Pages Imitation

-## Imitation of the famous FB home page and of a FB Page inside facebook - DCI Group project (June 23.2022)
+## Imitation of the famous social network home page and of a Page inside it - DCI Group project (June 23.2022)

 ### Part 1:

-- Do an imitation of the facebook landing page.
+- Do an imitation of the social network's landing page.
 - Make it look good on all screen sizes.

 #### Mockups: